 Here is everything you need to know about the Island of Hydra.
 In our Hydra Island Greece guide, we’ve covered what to do, see, and where to stay on Hydra – which is one of the prettiest and best-known islands.

-Small and easy to visit in just one day, Hydra is a cosmopolitan destination that can be reached from Greece’s capital by ferry in a short ride that usually won’t last more than two hours.
+The island of Hydra, in the Saronic Gulf, is very near Athens.
+It is small and easy to visit in just one day; Hydra is a cosmopolitan destination that can be reached from Greece’s capital by ferry in a short ride that usually won’t last more than two hours.

-For this reason, Hydra offers an excellent opportunity for a one-day trip from Athens.
+For this reason, the island of Hydra, Greece, offers an excellent opportunity for a one-day trip from Athens.

 Home to a unique charm and character, the Greek Island of Hydra is located at the center of the Argo Saronic Gulf, just a few nautical miles from Athens.

-The answer to the question “how to get to Hydra?” is straightforward.
-There is only one way to get to Hydra Island, and that is by ferry from Athens.
+The answer to the question “How to get to Hydra?” is straightforward.
+There is only one way to get to Hydra Island: by ferry from Athens.

 Daily ferries depart from the Port of Piraeus to Hydra and other islands in the same Saronic Gulf.
 Additionally, getting to Hydra is also possible on ferries from the nearby coasts of the Peloponnese, which have a lesser frequency and often cover the route in summer.

 How Long Should You Stay In Hydra Greece

 Frequently described as one of Greece’s most charming islands, the island is an inviting destination no matter how long you have to visit Hydra Island.